 In the ordinary course of business, the Company has granted loans to certain related parties, including directors, executive officers, and their affiliates.
 The interest rates on these loans were substantially the same as rates prevailing at the time of the transaction and repayment terms are customary for the type of loan.
-The total of these loans was approximately \$15,100 at December 31, 2013.
+The total of these loans was approximately \$15,297 and \$15,100 at December 31, 2014 and 2013, respectively.